Why seek new feedstocks?

 With the production of high-sulfur fuel oil declining in many regions, attention is turning to converting alternative hydrocarbon sources such as vacuum residue into diesel.
 Converting vacuum residue provides profit opportunities relative to higher-priced, lighter crudes as well as energy security and independence.
 UOP’s Uniflex™ process is an economic route for upgrading heavy oil feedstocks consistent with the production of high-value transportation fuels.
 Relative to coking, the traditional processing route, the Uniflex process achieves greater than 25% higher residue conversion, producing a much smaller byproduct stream.
 In addition, the Uniflex process produces a superior hydrocracking or FCC feedstock for high-quality diesel and/or gasoline production.

-Fuels from natural oils and wastes
+Fuels from natural oils/animal fats and biomass wastes

 How can UOP help?